Brook, New Cinalia

 The alley a few meters from him is empty, so Sid takes a deep breath and yells, “To hell with you!”

 Beside the pipe is a thick, white cylinder and there sits a muddy backpack.
 It’s plump and damp from the rain.
 Sid snatches the bag off the ground.
-He shoves the zipper aside to check the contents of the bag.
-It’s full of blinking lights and wires.
+He shoves the zipper aside to check the contents of the bag, blinking lights and wires.
 The triggering device is as Carla left it.
 Perfect.

 “Go!
 Get him!”
 The Savage leader can be heard screaming below.